reap3rGrim/Flashloan_Aave_V3/FLASHLOAN.md

 ## **Very Important Note**:

-> Many people get confused here into believing that you'll call the executeOperation().
+**Many people get confused here into believing that you'll call the executeOperation().
 Your contract should call the flashLoanSimple and Aave will call this function.
-So you really just have to put what you want to execute in this part.
+So you really just have to put what you want to execute in this part.**

+## **Finishing up**

 Now to finish with a function that calls the flashloan.